 This is a list of all the available building blocks for creating apps and games.
 They are listed together with the icon used for the type of building block in the Defold editor.

-See above for a description of collections.
+See the Building blocks manual for a description of collections.

-See above for a description of scripts.
+See above for a description of script components.

 Collision objects are components that extend game objects with physical properties (like spatial shape, weight, friction and restitution).
 These properties govern how the collision object should collide with other collision objects.
 The most common types of collision objects are kinematic objects, dynamic objects and triggers.
 A kinematic object gives detailed collision information that you have to manually respond to, a dynamic object is automatically simulated by the physics engine to obey Newtonian laws of physics.
 Triggers are simple shapes that detect if other shapes have entered or exited the trigger.